Oyster omelettes from around Singapore

 Image credit: @clancie

 A hidden, inconspicuous gem in the popular Old Airport Road Food Centre is the fried oyster omelette by Xing Li Cooked Food.
-For just $5, you get a generous serving of oysters that are not overcooked, with their juices well-retained.
+From $6, you get a generous serving of oysters that are not overcooked, with their juices well-retained.
 The egg omelette itself is rich and fluffy, and not overly starchy.
-Opt for the oyster egg ($6) to skip the gummy texture altogether.
-Both versions draw long queues – a common sight at this hawker hot house.
+There is also the Oyster Egg (from $6) to skip the gummy texture altogether.
+Both versions draw long queues─a common sight at this hawker hothouse.

 Address: 51 Old Airport Road, #01-28, Old Airport Road Food Centre, Singapore 390051